What’s the thing between wine and weight gain? Some say it can cause weight gain. While some claim that wine can actually help weight loss!!

 Wine, like any other alcoholic beverage, can increase the yearning for food.
 It is proven to cloud judgments and make impulsive unhealthy choices.
 Pairing a glass of wine with cheese and pizza is the main culprit for weight gain.

 High consumption of wine can impair sleep quality and quantity.
-It causes dehydration, slows down metabolism.
-All of these result in sluggishness.
+It causes dehydration, slows down metabolism, and results in sluggishness.

 - A long-distance relationship with wine!
 Don’t do it often.